Finn969/Project-SFIA-1/README.md

 ## Retrospective

-While I am pleased with the outcome of the project, and satisfied with the skills I have learned, there are some areas I feel should be improved for my next project.
+While I am pleased with the outcome of the project, and satisfied with the skills I have learned, there are some areas I feel should be improved for my next project:

 ..* While I did occasionally create additional branches for my git repo, I underutilised the branch model, and usually directly committed to the master branch.